Are Bayesian networks typically faithful?

-The preceding section begs the question whether the topological typicality of faithful Bayesian networks also holds for specific parametrisations of Bayesian networks.
-In this section we answer this question in the affirmative, by extending the results of \cite{spirtes1993causation} and \cite{meek1995strong} to sufficiently regular exponential family parametrisations of Bayesian networks.
+The preceding section raises the question whether the topological typicality of faithful Bayesian networks also holds for specific parametrisations of Bayesian networks.
+In this section we answer this question in the affirmative, by extending the results of \cite{spirtes1993causation} and \cite{meek1995strong} to sufficiently regular conditional exponential family parametrisations of Bayesian networks.